webtorrent/webtorrent/docs/api.md

 Emitted when the torrent encounters a fatal error.
 The torrent is automatically destroyed and removed from the client when this occurs.

+**Note:** Torrent errors are emitted at `torrent.on('error')`.
+If there are no 'error' event handlers on the torrent instance, then the error will be emitted at `client.on('error')`.
+This prevents throwing an uncaught exception (unhandled 'error' event), but it makes it impossible to distinguish client errors versus torrent errors.
+Torrent errors are not fatal, and the client is still usable afterwards.
+Therefore, always listen for errors in both places (`client.on('error')` and `torrent.on('error')`).

 ## `torrent.on('done', function () {})`